edbennett/lava-ros-lectures/decks/data/slides.md

 ![Icon of a hand with a red "no" symbol over it](./images/no-touchy.svg) <!-- .element width="500px" -->

 Script:
-A key principle of working with data is that where possible you do not modify it (and in particular you do not modify raw data) in place.
+A key principle of working with data is that you do not modify it in place (and in particular you do not modify raw data in place).
 This also applies to sharing the data&mdash;ideally, you would like to share the data with as little manipulation done to it as possible, to reduce the possibility that problems could be introduced, or useful data removed.

 -